AkiPoh/DEV-KATKE/PLANNING.md

 ### Core Features

+Everything keyoboard and mouse mapped, based on preference.
+Accessability will be somewhat of a priority too, though not an overwhelming one yet.

-- **Brush System**
+- **Brush Stroke Tools**
+  - **Types:**
     - Basic brush with adjustable size and character sets
+    - Eraser (probably built similary to the basic brush)
     - Intelligent brush for contextual characters (diagonal connectors, corners, etc.)
-  - Single character precision with assembly awareness
+  - These will aim to feel amazing, being the default tools

+- **Miscalenous Tools**
+  - **Types:**
+    - Pain bucket

 - **Shape Creation Tools**
+  - **Types:**
     - Rectangle creator (square and rectangular forms)
     - Circle creator with proper ASCII approximation
     - Arc creator for complex diagrams

+- **Text Creation Tools:**
+  - **Types:**
-  - Basic textbox/text writer integration
+      - Basic label/text creator and modifier

-- **Advanced Manipulation**
+- **Manipulation Tools**
-  - Eraser (requires research into intuitive erasing behavior)
-  - Paint bucket (requires exploration of ASCII flood-fill patterns)
-  - Move operations:
+  - **Types**
     - Move complete assemblies as units
+    - Move assembly anchor points for resizing
     - Move individual elements (breaks assembly relationships)
-    - Move assembly anchor points for resizing
+    - Delete assemblies tool

 ### Assembly Architecture

-Everything in KATKE operates as an "assembly" - a coherent unit that maintains its identity and relationships even when partially obscured or modified.
+Everything in the ASCII art creator canvas is an "assembly" - a coherent unit that maintains its identity and relationships even when partially obscured or modified.

 **Assembly Characteristics:**
 - **Layered by Default**: A rectangle assembly remains a complete rectangle even when other elements are drawn over it